There are hundreds of different cell phone signal booster models on the market.

 The unit also uses Cat5 and Cat6 (normal ethernet cable) for distribution instead of coax.
 That can be a huge time-saver, particularly if you’re familiar with running ethernet cable inside buildings, or have some unused ethernet cable already installed.

-We recently ran a 6-way test with the 4G-X and competing boosters from SureCall, Cel-Fi, HiBoost and others.
-In our testing, we found that the weBoost Drive 4G-X both outperforms the competition and is easier to set up. weBoost really put a lot of attention to detail into the products.
-One small example: the 4G-X comes with special mounting gear that makes it possible to install the outside antenna on magnetics vehicles (for example RVs, fiber glass and any kind of non-steel vehicle).
+The Drive Reach offers the maximum 50 dB of gain permitted by the FCC for broadband in-vehicle boosters, as well as significantly improved uplink and downlink power.
+Power output for a single cellphone (uplink) dBm is increased by up to 5 dBm compared to the weBoost Drive 4G-X, while downlink power is increased from 2 - 3 dBm, to over 5 dBm on every band. weBoost really put a lot of attention to detail into the products.
+One small example: the Drive Reach comes with special mounting gear that makes it possible to install the outside antenna on non-magnetic vehicles (for example RVs, fiber glass and any kind of non-steel vehicle).

-The 4G-X is the best amplifier for any kind of mobile amplifier, and the marine antenna makes installing the systems much simpler.
+The Drive Reach is the best amplifier for any kind of mobile amplifier, and the marine antenna makes installing the systems much simpler.

-One note: you’ll want to keep your phone on top of the 4G-X’s indoor antenna for best performance.
+One note: you’ll want to keep your phone on top of the Drive Reach’s indoor antenna for best performance.
 Just use a bluetooth headset to stay mobile :).

 Want to know more about the ins and outs of boosting signal?